Image

 Getting funding support

 You might be able to get funding for things that could help you.
-This is through Disabled Students' Allowances (DSAs).
-For example, you might be able to get DSA funding for:
+For example:

 • going on a stammering course or attending private speech & language therapy sessions